tenstorrent/tt-metal/docs/source/libraries/tt_dnn.rst

 TT-DNN has operation infrastructure which is used to launch, profile and cache operations generically.

-To add a new operation that can plug in to the infrastructure, all that's needed is a struct that implements methods needed by operation inferface.
+To add a new operation that can plug in to the infrastructure, all that's needed is a struct that implements methods needed by operation interface.
-Below, is an example of how to declare a new on-device operation with all of the methods requred by the interface.
+Below, is an example of how to declare a new on-device operation with all of the methods required by the interface.

 .. code-block::